cloudengvin/gtau-qe-test/README.md

   ii) find all of the words in words.txt that are not found in `dictionary.txt`, print the words (one word each line).
 Lastly, print the total of words that are not found in dictionary.txt.

+- **Solution:
+    Python has been used as the programming language and 3 different functions have been used to do separate functionality.
+TextProcessor can be run to run all the functions together.

 - **Task #2: Kubernetes**
 Create a pod manifest file (nginx.yaml) with following pod specifications: name => nginx